CakePHP-Copula/Copula/README.md

 * **Complex query-building versatility:**
   Some APIs have multiple different ways of passing query params.
 Sometimes within the same request!
 I still need to flesh out param-building functions and options in the driver so that people extending the datasource have less work.
-* **OAuth v2.0 Confirmed support:**
-  Github uses v2.0.
-I updated the component to work accordingly, however I have to test that the HttpSocketOauth can use it.